FrenchTechLead/Secure-encrypted-file-transfert-java8-/README.md

   - Autosigned Certificates

 # Possible improvements:
-  - Implementing a keyStore and a certification autority to store certificates
+  - Implementing a keyStore and a certification authority to store certificates
   - Cutting very large files before sending them to prevent memory overflow exception
   - Showing the transfert progress